 Course Description:

-This course will examine the individual, family and farm business decision-making process with emphasis on upgrading and improving decision making resources, tools and skills.
+This course will examine individual, family and farm business decision-making processes with emphasis on upgrading and improving decision making resources, tools and skills.
 Particularly, this course will lead the student to critically analyze information, applications, and implications of decision making as it relates to their own situation.
-Students will evaluate his/her own decision making process.
+Students will evaluate their own decision making process.

 Course Outline: